-After earning his Ph.D.
-(1999) at Kanazawa University and completing post-doc training at Okayama University of Science (2000-2002) and Stanford University (2002–2006), he has held a few academic positions, initially at Okayama University Misasa (2006–2015) and subsequently at Tohoku University (2015–present).
-Elected as an MSA Fellow in 2013, and a GSA Fellow in 2014, he received the Japan Association of Mineralogical Sciences (JAMS) Award in 2021. .
-He is currently serving as the Editor-in-Chief of the journal Island Arc and sitting on the editorial boards of eight scientific journals (J. Metamor.
-Geol., PLOS ONE, Int.
-Geol.
-Rev., Island Arc, Geosci.
-J., Rus.
-Geol.
-Geophy., Geol.
-Acta, GeoGeo, and Geol.
-Jour.).
+He earned his Ph.D. in 1999 from Kanazawa University and completed post-doctoral training at Okayama University of Science and Stanford University.
+He has held academic positions at Okayama University Misasa (2006.12–2015.9) and Tohoku University (2015.9–present).
+Elected as an MSA Fellow in 2013 and a GSA Fellow in 2014, he received the JAMS Award in 2021.
+He serves on the editorial boards of several scientific journals.

 A list of thesis topics for students in past years